openebs/openebs/README.md

 - Built using the micro-services architecture like the applications it serves.
 OpenEBS is itself deployed as a set of containers on Kubernetes worker nodes.
 Uses Kubernetes itself to orchestrate and manage OpenEBS components
 - Built completely in userspace making it highly portable to run across any OS/platform
 - Completely intent-driven, inheriting the same principles that drive the ease of use with Kubernetes
 - OpenEBS supports a range of storage engines so that developers can deploy the storage technology appropriate to their application design objectives.
-Distributed applications like Cassandra can use the LocalPV engine for lowest latency writes.
+Distributed applications like Cassandra can use the LocalPV engine for the lowest latency writes.
 Monolithic applications like MySQL and PostgreSQL can use the ZFS engine (cStor) for resilience.
 Streaming applications like Kafka can use the NVMe engine [Mayastor](https://github.com/openebs/Mayastor) for best performance in edge environments.
-Across engine types, OpenEBS provides a consistent framework for high availability, snapshots, clones and manageability.
+Across engine types, OpenEBS provides a consistent framework for high availability, snapshots, clones, and manageability.

-OpenEBS itself is deployed as just another container on your host and enables storage services that can be designated on a per pod, application, cluster or container level, including:
+OpenEBS itself is deployed as just another container on your host and enables storage services that can be designated on a per pod, application, cluster, or container level, including:
 - Automate the management of storage attached to the Kubernetes worker nodes and allow the storage to be used for Dynamically provisioning OpenEBS PVs or Local PVs.
 - Data persistence across nodes, dramatically reducing time spent rebuilding Cassandra rings for example.
 - Synchronization of data across availability zones and cloud providers improving availability and decreasing attach/detach times for example.